Expert Advice On Improving Your Home

 Frequently Asked Questions About Gutter Guards in Coffeyville, KS

-Certain companies will remove the old gutter guards from your house in addition to installing new ones.
+Certain companies will remove your old gutter guards in addition to installing new ones.
 Not every company offers this service, and the best way to make sure your gutters are in the best shape possible is to communicate with one or more local companies, such as those from the above list, to find out about what specific services they provide.

 Not all gutter guard installers offer warranties, but you should try to choose one that does.
 Many full-service installation companies offer lifetime transferable warranties, which have both long- and short-term benefits.
 A warranty will protect you should your guards fail, and it adds value to your property when it comes time to sell.

 The life span of your gutter guards will depend on the style and material that you choose.
 Typically, plastic guards last between three and six years, while metal guards can last between seven and 20 years (with steel being on the lower end and aluminum on the higher).
 For example, plastic micro-mesh lasts approximately three years, while the life span for metal micro-mesh is around 12 years.
 Foam guards can last up to a decade, although they may need to be replaced more often in very wet or sunny climates (like Coffeyville).
-Surface tension and brush guards can both last as long as 20 years, depending on the climate and how well they are maintained.
+Surface tension and brush guards can both last as long as 20 years, depending on the weather in your area and how well you maintain them.

-Yes, gutter guards can affect your roof warranty, especially in cases where your technician needs to lift the edge of your roof to install the guards.
-We recommend that you speak with both your warranty provider and a local gutter guard specialist before proceeding with an installation, as every situation is unique.
-Factors that may influence your decision include the kind of guards you're having installed, the style of roof you have, and the details of your warranty policy.
+Gutter guards can affect your roof warranty, especially in cases where your technician needs to lift the edge of your roof to install the guards.
+We recommend that you speak with both a local gutter guard specialist and your warranty provider before committing to an installation, as every situation is unique.
+Factors that may influence your decision include the type of guards you're having installed, the style of roof you have, and the details of your warranty policy.

 Other Coffeyville, KS Home Services